 Who are the Jaybird Tarah for?

 - Gym rats.
-Jaybird is known for fitness headphones, and was leading the pack for years.
+Jaybird is known for fitness headphones, and lead the pack for years.
 The Jaybird Tarah earbuds are no exception to that legacy, even if they don’t have top of the line specs.

 - Anyone who doesn’t like true wireless earbuds.
 If you’re not a fan of true wireless earbuds while you exercise, then the Tarah’s are for you thanks to their classic Bluetooth earbud design.

-- People not looking to break the bank.
+- People on a budget.
 Whether you’re looking to gift these to someone or just don’t like to spend a ton of money on a pair of headphones you’re going to sweat into, these are now around $50 if you get them straight from Jaybird which is a perfect sweet spot for most people.
 They’re a little more expensive on Amazon but if you’re patient you should be able to snag them at the regular price.

 How do the two compare in terms of build quality?